Definition and explanation

 For further explanation of the concept, consider the following example:

-Assume that the Delta company needs to use 18,000 meters of copper coil during 2013 but company experiences a shortage of copper coil and, therefore, needs to liquidate much of its inventory.
+Assume that the Delta company needs to use 18,000 meters of copper coil during the year 2023 but the company experiences a shortage of it and, therefore, must liquidate much of its old copper coil inventory.

-Because the company uses LIFO method, the most recent layer, 2012, would be liquidated first, followed by 2011 layer and so on.
+Because the company employs a LIFO method, the most recent layer, 2022, would be liquidated first, followed by 2021 layer and so on.
 This liquidation would enforce the company to match old low costs with the current higher sales prices.
-The income statement of Delta company would, therefore, show much higher profits that would lead to higher tax bill in the current period.
+The income statement of Delta would, therefore, show much higher profits that would eventually lead to higher tax bill in the current period.

 Use of specific goods pooled LIFO approach:

-To overcome the problem of LIFO liquidation, some companies adopt an approach known as specific goods pooled LIFO approach.
+To overcome the problem that LIFO liquidation creates, some companies adopt an approach known as specific goods pooled LIFO approach.
 Under this approach, a number of similar products are combined and accounted for together.
 This combination or group of similar items is referred to as pool.
 Under this approach, the liquidation of an item in the pool is usually offset by an increase in another item.

-Specific goods pooled LIFO approach is not a perfect solution of LIFO liquidation but can eliminate the disadvantages of tradition LIFO inventory system to some extent.
+Specific goods pooled LIFO approach is not a perfect solution of LIFO liquidation but can eliminate the disadvantages of traditional LIFO inventory system to some extent.

-Companies frequently change their sales mix as they grow.
-This approach may be costly and time consuming for such companies because they have to redefine pools each time a change in mix of their products is made.
+Many companies frequently change their sales mix as they grow their business.
+This approach may prove costly as well as time consuming for such companies because they have to redefine the inventory pools each time a change in mix of their products occurs.